mapr-demos/mapr-es-db-spark-payment/README.md

 #### 5. Working with OJAI

-OJAI the Java API used to access MapR-DB JSON, leverages the same query engine than MapR-DB Shell and Apache Drill.
+OJAI the Java API used to access MapR-DB JSON, leverages the same query engine as MapR-DB Shell and Apache Drill.

 From your mac in the mapr-es-db-spark-payment directory you can run the java client to query the MapR-DB table using OJAI or you can run from your IDE :